Code-Institute-Submissions/kingdom-pony-club/README.md

 This website uses **HTML** to route viewers through the site and control which **CSS** is executed.
 The site is styled with **Bootstrap**. **Github** and **Gitpod**have been used to manage package dependencies for deployment of site on github pages.
 The site can be viewed [HERE](https://gitpod.io/#/workspace/kingdom-pony-club)

 ## Features

-### Existing Features
-- Eye catching front page
-- Main image with some animation
-- Information page
-- Navigation bar with links to gallery and sign up page -Gallery with lots of pictures of activities and participants
+-Gallery with lots of pictures of activities and participants
 - Sign up page with background image to encourage users to fill in form to sign up for the newsletter
 - Submit button to send contact information on to club secretary